The Best Guide to precedent studies in Architecture

 Architectural precedents are the study of pre-existing buildings or projects that serve as design inspiration for a new project.
 A precedent study is usually chosen for its high quality of architecture and innovation.

-The building you choose as an architectural precedent study should be well-researched and have outstanding architectural features you wish to emulate or use as inspiration for your own architecture project.
+The architecture you choose as a precedent study should be well-researched and have outstanding architectural features you wish to emulate in your architecture project.

 Scroll to the bottom to download our Architecture Precedent Studies Checklist PDF for Free